indxSearch/IndxCloudApi/docs/EMAIL_SETUP.md

 ### Step 6: Configure Sender Address

+⚠️ **CRITICAL**: The `FromAddress` in your configuration **MUST** match a domain that is verified and connected in your Azure Communication Services resource.
+Azure will reject emails from unverified domains.

 Your sender address format depends on the domain type:

 **Azure Managed Domain:**
 ```
 DoNotReply@xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.azurecomm.net
 ```
+Replace `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` with your actual Azure-provisioned domain ID.

 **Custom Domain:**
 ```
 noreply@yourdomain.com
 ```
+Only works if you've verified and connected `yourdomain.com` in Azure (see Option B above).

 ---